 Instead, Oxalis is a rhizomatous wood sorrel, which grows clusters of leaves from small, pinecone-like corms.
 This naming confusion has earned it the common name of “false shamrock.”

-The false shamrock is appreciated among houseplant enthusiasts for its trifoliate (three-petaled leaves), which are nyctinastic: They move according to the time of day.
+The false shamrock is adored among houseplant enthusiasts for its trifoliate (three-petaled leaves), which are nyctinastic: They move according to the time of day.
 When it’s light out, the leaves will open, whereas at night they close up—similar to how prayer plants like Calathea makoyana, Maranta leuconeura, and Stromanthe sanguinea fold up their leaves at night.

 False shamrocks are almost like butterflies with their shape and fluttering movements!
 Small, white to pink flowers add to the species’ whimsical charm.